waratuman/waratuman.github.com/_posts/2011-05-07-education.md

 dream and many complete it.
 To me, completing college is a dream which I woke up in the middle of.

-If you asked me about getting my degree a few years ago I would have said "yes, I'm sure of it."
-Graduation was the goal.
+If you asked me about getting my degree a few years ago I would have said &#8220;yes, I'm sure of it.&#8221; Graduation was the goal.
 Instead of graduating though,  I dropped out to move to Silicon Valley.

 Moving to Silicon Valley was the best experience of my college years.
 Education isn't just about knowledge.
-Herbert Spencer stated that "the great aim of education is not knowledge but action."
-Moving from simply learning to doing is a big step.
+Herbert Spencer stated that &#8220;the great aim of education is not knowledge but action.&#8221; Moving from simply learning to doing is a big step.
 For a typical college person this happens after he or she graduates.
 Others take this step before graduation.
 The goal is not a piece of paper, it is the chance to apply knowledge.